We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Can you get a home equity loan with bad credit?

-If your FICO score is between 620 and 700, you could probably qualify with some lenders, provided you have enough equity in your home and a high income.
+If your FICO score is between 620 and 700, could probably with some lenders, provided you have enough equity in your home and a high income.

-Although lenders typically only approve borrowers who have 15% to 20% equity in the home, if your score is lower than 700, many lenders will require you to have at least 20%.
+Home equity lenders typically approve borrowers who have 15% to 20% equity in the home.
+If your score is lower than 700, however, they may require you to have at least 20%.

 In addition to your credit score and equity, lenders will also consider your income and debt-to-income (DTI) ratio.
 This is the percentage of your monthly gross income that goes toward paying your existing debt.